Connect with us

 Berry said he felt for both UTSA and Old Dominion, but added, “I think it’s great for Ole Miss.
 I love Coach (Mike) Bianco, who a great coach and a classy person, and couldn’t be happier for him or his team.”

-Some random on the NCAA Tournament:
+Some random thoughts on the NCAA Tournament:

 • I’ve never been one to take one team against the field, and I am not sure I would this time.
 But if there was ever a time to do it, this is it.
 Tennessee, SEC regular season and tournament champ, is by far the class of the field, quite possibly the best college team these eyes have ever seen.

 • Army?
 The Black Knights won their fourth straight Patriot League championship this season.
-Army in at No. 154 in RPI and was 0-6 against Top 50 competition this season.
+Army comes in at No. 154 in RPI and was 0-6 against Top 50 competition this season.
 The Knights hit .301 as a team and love to run.
 They stole 101 of 120 bases this season.
 Their pitching ace, the guy Southern Miss likely will face, is Connelly Early, a left-hander with a 7-3 record a 3.39 earned run average.
-He is seemingly a good matchup against the Eagles' heavy left-handed lineup.
+He is seemingly a good matchup against the Eagles’ heavy left-handed hitting lineup.

 • Arizona?
 For Ole Miss, the Wildcats will be a rematch of last season’s Super Regional matchup at Tucson, which Arizona won two games to one.
 The 2022 Wildcats finished 37-23, 16-14 in the Pac-12.
 Top-seeded and host Miami finished 39-18 with a No. 15 RPI.